 - Return the ribs to the oven and bake them for three more hours, uncovered, basting the top with a third of the marinade every hour.
 Rinse the basting brush after each basting with hot, soapy water, then dry it.

 - After 4 hours of baking, the ribs should be nicely browned and very tender.
 At this point, you can serve them.
 But to make them even better, reduce the oven temperature to 200°F and keep them in the oven for one more hour.
-This will ensure extra tender ribs with a crispy, caramelized exterior.
+This will result in extra tender ribs with a crispy, caramelized exterior.

 - Remove the ribs from the oven, cut them into six portions, and serve.